opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Checking the Convert to Vectors Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 At the bottom of the Convert-to-Vectors settings window a preview area is available to display the drawing selected in the xsheet as it will be after the conversion according to the defined settings.
-At the same time it allows you to compare the final result with the original raster drawing that is displayed on the left side, and to highlight the vector structure by clicking the Centerlines Check button ( |Toonz71_083| ).
+At the same time it allows you to compare the final result with the original raster drawing that is displayed on the left side, and to highlight the vector structure by clicking the Centerlines Check button (|check|).